Ashokkumar-Programmer/BlueScope_Training/README.md

 Task 4: (21/01/2025) - Getting car details using Collections in Java

 Task 5: (22/01/2025) - Creating a RestAPI to handle get and post methods without using servlets and springboot.

+Task 6: (23/01/2025) - Using Java to read a JSON file to get a particular value or all values.